Skip to content

 Datamodels

-Accessed in the data modeler, datamodels are your main source of visualizations and blending across multiple data source types.
+Accessed in the Data Modeler, datamodels are your main source of visualizations and blending across multiple datasource types.

 Overview

-Datamodels are created via the data modeler, which can be accessed either directly from a panel or through the top menu in Dashboard -> Data Modeler.
-Datamodels are built when AMI is initialized, or each time the creation wizard is run, and sit in AMI web receiving information from the center, datasources, or feeds.
+Datamodels are created via the Data Modeler, which can be accessed either directly from a panel or through the top menu in Dashboard -> Data Modeler.

 Datamodel Threading